 What is social engineering?
 Are you aware of how it is done and the impact it may have on you?
-Social engineering is one of the popular phishing methods executed using psychological manipulation of people in order to make them reveal sensitive information.
+Social engineering is a method executed using psychological manipulation of people in order to make them reveal sensitive information.
 In social engineering fraud, the hackers or attackers establish a rapport with the victim and build the trust with them.
 Gradually interacting with them in order to gain the sensitive information from them for financial gains.

-Social engineering is usually executed in three steps:
+Social engineering is usually executed in four steps:

-Executing the fraud: The final step is to execute the fraud by performing transactions and obtain financial benefits from the victim or organizations represented by the victim.
+Executing the fraud: The final step is to execute the fraud by performing transactions with an intention to obtain financial benefits from the victim or organizations represented by the victim.
 The attackers usually look for a smooth exit without the victim or organization understanding that their information have been compromised.

 Use your intelligence: You should always be able to identify a hacker from the set of questions.
 Whenever the hacker is asking confidential information that is not relevant to the current scenario, then it could possibly a case of social engineering.

 Know what you share: You should be cautious when dealing with strangers and should never share confidential information, such as your credit card CVV number and password to access your account.
 Additionally, even before sharing information such as your account number, PAN number, date of birth, or credit or debit card numbers, verify the authenticity of the person to whom you are sharing.

 Keep yourself updated: You should keep yourself up-to-date with various social security techniques prevailing in the digital world.